 Solar Panels Can Be Set Up Around Roof Obstructions

-Something else to take into consideration when evaluating the eligibility of your home for solar is the amount of obstructions on the roof(s) you plan to install the solar panels on.
-Roof obstructions include things such as vent pipes, roof fans, skylights, chimneys, exhaust vents and satellite dishes.
+Something else to take into consideration when evaluating the eligibility of your home for solar is the number of obstructions on the roof(s) you plan to install the solar panels on.
+Roof obstructions include things such as vent pipes, roof fans, skylights, chimneys, exhaust vents, and satellite dishes.
 While roof obstructions in no way make solar installations impossible, it is important to understand that a solar panel cannot be placed over a roof obstruction.
 This ultimately means the fewer roof obstructions on your targeted roof(s) the better the case for your solar installation.
 We’ve provided an example solar panels mounted on a roof with multiple obstructions, notice that the installation is still possible however the placement of the panels is designed to avoid such obstructions.

 The Final Solar Factor: Roof Condition and Age

 The final factors to consider when evaluating the eligibility of your roof for solar is the physical condition and age of your roof.
 Contrary to popular belief, installing solar panels on your roof can actually protect your roof and in turn, extend its lifespan.
 Despite the roof protecting benefits of installing solar panels on your home, it is important to understand that solar panels should not be installed on a highly worn roof that will soon need to be replaced.
 This is due to the fact that replacing your roof after a solar panel installation would require the temporary removal and then reinstallation of your solar panels.
 If you are interested in installing solar panels on your home but have a highly worn roof the best course of action is to install a new roof prior to installing the solar system.